A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Experiments

-\textbf{Implementation Details} \quad All methods are implemented by PyTorch, and we conduct all experiments on a single NVIDIA GTX 1080Ti GPU with 11GB of memory.
-The batch size is 32 for two image classification datasets and 16 for ProstateMRI dataset.
-We adopt the SGD optimizer with learning rate 0.01 and weight decay 1e-5 for image classification datasets, and the Adam optimizer with learning rate 1e-3 and weight decay 1e-4 for ProstateMRI.
+{\textbf{Implementation Details.}} All methods are implemented by PyTorch, and we conduct all experiments on a single NVIDIA GTX 1080Ti GPU with 11GB of memory.
+Following previous work~\cite{li2021fedbn, zhou2023fedfa}, we employ the Alex-Net~\cite{krizhevsky2017imagenet} as the image classification model and the U-Net~\cite{ronneberger2015u} as the medical image segmentation model.
+We use cross-entropy loss for image classification and Dice loss for medical image segmentation.
+The batch size is 32 for two image classification datasets and 16 for the ProstateMRI dataset.
+We adopt the SGD optimizer with a learning rate of 0.01 and weight decay of 1e-5 for image classification datasets, and the Adam optimizer with a learning rate of 1e-3 and weight decay of 1e-4 for ProstateMRI.
 Furthermore, we run 100 communication rounds on image classification tasks while the number of rounds for the medical segmentation task is 200, and each round has 5 epochs of local training.
 More importantly, for a fair comparison, we train all methods in the same environment and ensure that all methods have converged.
+Due to page limitation, we present additional experimental details and results in \textbf{\textit{Supplementary Material}}.